 Starting out as an insurance agent in the Medicare industry can seem daunting.
 There are many ins and outs of selling Medicare and quite a list of things you need to decide and do.

-In this post, we touch on the hot topic areas for those new to the business.
+We touch on the hot topic areas for those wondering how to get into Medicare sales.
 You’re getting the full scoop from contracting to closing sales and everything in between.

 Consider Joining a Field Marketing Organization